django-ve/django-helloworld/README.rst

 .. figure:: https://github.com/django-ve/django-helloworld/raw/master/docs/django_helloword.png
    :width: 315px
    :align: center
-   :alt: A Django 'Hello World' program example
+   :alt: A Django 'Hello World' application example

-   A Django 'Hello World' program example
+   A Django 'Hello World' application example

 Also you can open in your web browser the URL http://127.0.0.1:8000/admin for access to the *Django Admin Interface* like this: